khpeet/nr1-aqm/README.md

 Visit [https://one.newrelic.com/?nerdpacks=local](https://one.newrelic.com/?nerdpacks=local), navigate to the Nerdpack, and :sparkles:

-## Configuration
-Update `config.json` located under `./nerdlets/` with your accountId, refreshRate (in milliseconds), and optional template dashboard name that will be linked to each account (if it exists in that account) within the Analytics tab.
-The refreshRate variable controls how often the Open* pages are refreshed automatically.

 ## Deploying this Nerdpack

 Open a command prompt in the nerdpack's directory and run the following commands.